idaholab/moose/modules/optimization/doc/content/getting_started/InvOptTheory.md

 \end{equation}
 This derivative requires the solution from the forward problem $T$ to be included in the integral over the boundary $\Gamma_R$ which again results in a nonlinear optimization problem.

-[comment]: <> (% ----------------------------------------------------------------------------------------------------------%)
+[comment5]: <> (% ----------------------------------------------------------------------------------------------------------%)

 ## PDE Derivative for Material Inversion id=sec:material_inversion

 In [#sec:forceInv] and [#sec:robinInv], the design parameters only exist in the load terms.
 Therefore, the derivatives of $g(x)$ with respect to the design parameters are only related to the form of the load function, not the Jacobian.
 In this section, we consider cases where the design parameters exist in the Jacobian term, which make the derivative calculation more convoluted.
 One such example is the material inversion, where we identify the thermal conductivity ($\kappa$) through experimentally measured temperature data points.
 Here, the derivative of $g(x)$ is taken with respect to $\kappa$.
-This requires the derivative of $\textbf{K}$ in \eq{eq:discretePDE} leading to
+This requires the derivative of $\textbf{K}$ in [eq:discretePDE] leading to
 \begin{equation}\label{eq:kappa}
 \begin{aligned}
 \frac{\partial \hat{\text g}}{\partial\mathbf{p}} &=  \int\nabla\text{N}^{\top} \cdot \frac{\partial \kappa}{{\partial\mathbf{p}}}\cdot\nabla\text{N}~\text{d}\Omega \cdot\hat{\text T}\\